Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Counterfactual Credit Assignment

 Imagine a scenario in which Alice just moved to a new city, is learning to play soccer, and goes to the local soccer field to play a friendly game with a group of other kids she has never met.
 As the game goes on, Alice does not seem to play at her best and makes some mistakes.
 It turns out however her partner Megan is a strong player, and eventually scores the goal that makes the game a victory.
 What should Alice learn from this game?

-When using the single-action policy gradient estimate, the outcome of the game being a victory, and assuming a $\pm 1$ reward scheme, all her actions are made more likely; this is in spite of the fact that during this particular game she may not have played well and that the victory is actually due to her strong teammate.
+When using the single-action policy gradient estimate, the outcome of the game being a victory, and assuming a $\pm 1$ reward scheme, all her actions taken during the game are made more likely; this is in spite of the fact that during this particular game she may not have played well and that the victory is actually due to her strong teammate.
 From an RL point of view, her actions are wrongly credited for the victory and positively reinforced as a result; effectively, Alice was lucky rather than skillful.
-Regular baselines do not mitigate this issue, as Alice did not a priori know the skill of Megan, resulting in a guess she had a $50\%$ chance of winning the game and corresponding baseline of $0$.
+Regular baselines do not mitigate this issue, as Alice did not a priori know the skill of Megan, resulting in an assumption that Megan was of average strength and therefore a guess that their team had a $50\%$ chance of winning.
 This could be fixed by understanding that Megan's strong play were not a consequence of Alice's play, that her skill was a priori unknown but known in hindsight, and that it is therefore valid to retroactively include her skill level in the baseline.
-A hindsight baseline, conditioned on Megan's estimated skill level, would therefore be closer to $1$, driving the advantage (and corresponding learning signal) close to $0$.
+A hindsight baseline, conditioned on Megan's estimated skill level, would therefore be closer to $1$, driving the advantage estimate (and corresponding learning signal) close to $0$.

-As pointed out by \cite{buesing2018woulda}, situations in which hindsight information is helpful in understanding a trajectory are frequent.
+As pointed out by \citet{buesing2018woulda}, situations in which hindsight information is helpful in understanding a trajectory are frequent.
 In that work, the authors adopt a model-based framework, where hindsight information is used to ground counterfactual trajectories (i.e.\ trajectories under \textit{different actions, but same randomness}).
-Our proposed approach follows a similar intuition, but is model-free: we attempt to \emph{measure}---instead of model--- information known in hindsight to compute a \emph{future-conditional baseline}, with the constraint that the captured information must not have been caused by the agent.
+Our proposed approach follows a similar intuition, but is model-free: we attempt to \emph{measure}---instead of model--- information known in hindsight to compute a \emph{future-conditional baseline}, but in a way that maintains unbiasedness.
+As we will see later, this corresponds to a constraint that the captured information must not have been caused by the agent.